Urigo/angular-meteor/README.md

 The package installs typings itself but doesn't overrides existing ones in the "typings" folder.
 So, if you've updated package and started getting errors in the console, remove "angular2" folder and "angular2-meteor.d.ts" and re-start the app.
 New versions of them will be re-installed in the folder.

+## Roadmap

+A preliminary version of the package roadmap might look like this:

+- 0.4v Remove direct referencing of the declaration files and further TypeScript improvements
+- 0.4.5v Update Babel support (including a Babel demo)
+- 0.5v Blaze templates->Angular 2 components transition path
+- 0.6v With upcoming Meteor 1.3, make direct use of the Angular 2 NPM deprecating Angular 2 package
+- 0.7v Meteor-aware routing (e.g. Fast-Render support)
+- 0.8v GraphQL support
+- 0.9v Implement various auxiliary but potentially useful in Meteor features, for example, [template transforms for Minimongo queries] (https://github.com/Urigo/angular2-meteor/issues/21)
+- 1.0v Increase test coverage, fixes of the important issues on the way to the first release

+It's subject to change, since we are still figuring out patterns and features of the integration that might become popular in the future.

 ## Contribution
 If you know how to make integration of Angular 2 and Meteor better, you are welcome!